chryswoods/siremol.org/chryswoods.com/beginning_c++/operators.md

 ```

 This is much cleaner than manipulating floats in maps directly, and has the in-built
-checks to ensure that the height or weight can't drop below zero.
+checks to ensure that the heights or weights can't drop below zero.

 Take a look through this code and make sure you are happy with the functions that are
 being called, and why subtracting a `Weight` from a `PersonData` is safe (i.e.